intentframe/intentframe/docs/why_trust_ai_hybrid_intentframe.md

 The question this document answers is:

-**“If LLMs are vulnerable, why should anyone trust IntentFrame’s AI layers to guard an AI agent?”**
+**"If LLMs are vulnerable, why should anyone trust IntentFrame's AI layers to guard an AI agent?"**

 Or sharper:

-**“Isn’t this just AI guarding AI?”**
+**"Isn't this just AI guarding AI?"**

 That is the first thing many technical people will ask.
 Their mental objection will be: